-- > PSHE lessons take place twice each half term, with the exception of summer 2.
+- > PSHE lessons are planned half termly with 3-5 lessons being taught.
 Key messages from these lessons will also be reinforced in other areas of the curriculum, through selected texts in topics for example. - > Appropriate content from the PSHE curriculum is also used to support the delivery of assemblies throughout the school year as well as the school's engagement in national events, such as: Children's mental health week. - > The curriculum will be delivered by class teachers and not handed to any outside agencies.
 Our teachers are best placed to understand the needs and context of their classes. - > Teachers plan and adapt lessons with their pupils in mind to ensure fair access for all.
-The curriculum is structured ensuring effective differentiation is in place throughout. - ➤ Answering difficult questions/ addressing controversial topics: Teachers must set clear ground rules for each session ensuring that no personal questions are asked or sensitive information shared publicly.
+The curriculum is structured ensuring effective differentiation is in place throughout. - Answering difficult questions/ addressing controversial topics: Teachers must set clear ground rules for each session ensuring that no personal questions are asked or sensitive information shared publicly.
 There will be an anonymous questions box in place for each session in KS2 enabling children to ask any difficult questions they may have.
 In KS1 teachers will create opportunities for pupils to ask all questions they may have.
 Teachers will answer questions within the context of the lesson and its key messages.
 Should teachers be uncomfortable in answering a question or should a question create an additional context to the lesson, teachers will contact parents and inform them of the question and offer advice and support on how to answer, if this is appropriate.
 Teachers will be supported by the PSHE coordinator to identify high quality sources of information to share with parents to support the in their discussions with children. - > Where teachers are concerned about delivering a lesson and its key messages they must inform the head teacher, who will support them in finding a way forward. - > The Cornwall and Isles of Scilly PSHE scheme, developed by Brook learn provides a wide range of resources and highlights other high quality PSHE resources for teaching.
 These will be used in the delivery of the curriculum.
+Online Safety lessons are supported by planning from Common Sense Media, which provide appropriate and up to date resources.